-As a software company that creates technology to empower designers, engineers, makers and builders, Autodesk has been at the forefront of bringing innovation and cutting-edge technology.
-The company’s vision focuses on the future of making, and their goal is to help people make anything.
+As a provider of technology that empowers designers, engineers, makers and builders, Autodesk's vision focuses on the future of making and their goal is to help people make anything.

-Through their online publication Redshift, Autodesk has been successful at reaching key industries, while articulating the brand’s vision to enable people to make anything.
-Autodesk’s Head of Content Marketing and Social Media, Dusty DiMercurio, who doubles as Redshift’s Editorial Director, is responsible for the high-quality content that keeps customers coming back for more.
+Through their online publication Redshift, Autodesk continues to articulate its vision of being at the forefront of innovation.
+And the man behind Redshift is Autodesk’s Head of Content Marketing and Social Media, Dusty DiMercurio, who is also the publication's Editorial Director.
+He and his team are responsible for the high-quality content on Redshift that keeps customers coming back for more.

-Originally known as Line//Shape//Space, a blog targeting very small businesses, Redshift has now grown to become an multi award-winning publication that focuses on the architecture, engineering, and construction (AEC), manufacturing, and media and entertainment industries.
+Known initially as Line//Shape//Space, a blog targeting small businesses, Redshift has now grown to become a multi-award-winning publication that focuses on the architecture, engineering and construction (AEC), manufacturing, and media and entertainment industries.
 Since its rebrand, the publication functions as an owned media channel for Autodesk, reporting stories and happenings across the industries they serve.
 With an editorial charter focused on the future of making, Redshift features stories of their most innovative customers as well as thought leadership topics geared towards the industries that Autodesk reaches.

 The term industry experts is a broad one.
-Here are the distinct groups of experts Autodesk’s content marketing team works with:
+According to DiMercurio, here are the distinct groups of experts Autodesk’s content marketing team works with:

-Autodesk’s products and solutions cut across distinct industries (manufacturing, construction, gaming, automotive, and architecture to name a few), with interesting conversations in every vertical.
+Autodesk’s products and solutions cut across distinct industries (manufacturing, construction, gaming, automotive, and architecture, to name a few), with exciting conversations in each vertical.
 Redshift’s editorial team faces the challenge of selecting and publishing the right stories for the right audiences.

-It is important that Redshift can be trusted as an authority figure in the industries and sectors that utilise Autodesk’s products.
+It is vital that Redshift is established as an authority figure in the industries and sectors that utilise Autodesk’s products.
 To get a deeper understanding of these industries, the team turned to experts within the company.
 “Some stories are popular because they resonate specifically with their intended audiences.
 We’ve been successful in reaching those audiences, and they share the stories with their friends and colleagues,” said DiMercurio.

 With so many moving parts, we wanted to find out how Redshift streamlines their creative process to get the best stories from all across the company.

-Many of these stories originate from industry teams within Autodesk.
-Industry teams are largely customer-facing and have deep expertise in their respective fields.
-As such, a number of stories covered by Redshift focus on Autodesk’s own customers.
+According to DiMercurio, many of these stories originate from industry teams within Autodesk.
+Industry teams are primarily customer-facing and have deep expertise in their respective fields.
+As such, some stories covered by Redshift focuses on Autodesk’s customers.
 Working with industry experts who have extensive operational experience means that Redshift has a reliable source of technical content pieces that can be substantiated with subject matter expertise.

 Subject matter experts first identified a pertinent question that the architecture community had been trying to solve: how do we make dense cities more livable?
 The BUILD Space programme connected these experts with students and researchers that had been working on solving the problem of urban living through architecture.
-The team could then bring the pieces together to help the content marketing team create this story.
+The team then brought the insights together to create the story.

 However, not all stories are intended solely for Redshift.
 For example, customer success stories are published on product pages and are meant to drive product visibility and demand.
 Each industry team identifies companies or projects that make great use of Autodesk solutions to create something extraordinary.
-They then bring their story ideas to the content marketing team to partner in developing customer success stories, while lending their expertise to explain the technical processes behind the project.
+They then partner with the content marketing team to develop their ideas into customer success stories, while lending their expertise to explain the technical processes behind the project.

 DiMercurio’s team also utilises extensive repurposing of content topics and case studies to fulfil different objectives.
-Modbot is an example of a customer story told in three ways through three different angles and with different objectives.
+Modbot is an example of a customer story told in three ways, each with different formats, angles and objectives.

 “We'll work with local teams that understand the market more specifically, and understand what opportunities exist in that market.
 And they will feed the input back to us.
 As we are producing and publishing content, they're not only feeding us with potential local story ideas and customers that we can create stories around, but we're also prioritising where to localise Redshift,” said DiMercurio.

-Local teams from key markets like Germany, Italy and Japan help surface relevant story ideas that would resonate with their markets.
-In select cases, the teams will deem a local story viable on the global site, they push their recommendations to DiMercurio’s team.
-His team of editors and writers then assess whether the story is sufficiently broad and relevant for global readership.
-Once the story has been approved, it is created and translated for publishing on the main Redshift site in English.
+Local teams from key markets like Germany, Italy and Japan help surface relevant story ideas that would resonate with their audiences.
+In select cases, the teams will deem a local story viable on the global site, and push their recommendations to DiMercurio’s team.
+His team of editors and writers then assess whether the story is sufficiently broad and relevant for a global readership.
+Once the narrative is approved, it is created and translated for publishing on the main Redshift site in English.

 One example of a local story that has been re-published for a global audience is Starbucks Japan’s use of VR technology.
-The story details how Starbucks used Autodesk’s VR technology to completely reimagine their Tokyo store.
+The story details how Starbucks used Autodesk’s VR technology to reimagine their Tokyo store completely.
 Due to the global appeal of Starbucks and the popularity of VR technology, the story was recommended for global adaptation.
-The article is now one of Redshift’s most popular pieces and has been translated to English, French, German and Italian.
+The article is now one of Redshift’s most prominent pieces and was translated to English, French, German and Italian.

 Brands with many regional offices often struggle with the global versus local dilemma — what content should you borrow from the global team, and what should you create locally?
 DiMercurio admits that not all content will resonate globally.
 “If a story isn’t globally viable but is really important to a particular market, we will work with the team to create the story for that particular market,” shared DiMercurio.